iiab/iiab/roles/calibre-web/README.rst

 This Ansible role installs Calibre-Web, as a modern alternative to Calibre, for your Internet-in-a-Box (IIAB).

-*NOTE: Calibre-Web takes advantage of Calibre's own `/usr/bin/ebook-convert <https://manual.calibre-ebook.com/generated/en/ebook-convert.html>`_ program if that's installed — so consider installing Calibre during your IIAB installation — if you tolerate the weighty ~1 GB (of graphical OS libraries) that Calibre mandates!*
+*NOTE: Calibre-Web takes advantage of Calibre's own* `/usr/bin/ebook-convert <https://manual.calibre-ebook.com/generated/en/ebook-convert.html>`_ *program if that's installed — so consider also installing Calibre during your IIAB installation — if you tolerate the weighty ~1 GB (of graphical OS libraries) that Calibre mandates!*

 Please note Calibre-Web's Ansible playbook is ``/opt/iiab/iiab/roles/calibre-web`` whereas its Ansible variables